|

 as more and more of the dark army disappeared.
 The clouds

-Some of his archers had stopped shooting altogether and stood
+Some of his archers had stopped shooting, and stood in confusion,

-in confusion, wildly aiming and re-aiming as their targets disappeared
+wildly aiming and re-aiming as their targets disappeared before

-Then shoot the darkness itself! shouted Eowyn, at
+Shoot the darkness itself! shouted Eowyn, at the

-the top of her voice.
-Shoot into the darknessdo not
+top of her voice.
+Shoot into the darknessdo

 Alfgar relayed her orders.
 Then, We risk wasting arrows,